ashlee3209/allaboutscala/README.md

-# Scala knowledge sharing demo codes
+# Scala knowledge sharing demo code

-This is based on the tutorial [allaboutscala](www.allaboutscala.com).
+This demo is based on the tutorial [allaboutscala](www.allaboutscala.com).
 This original repository see [here](https://github.com/nadimbahadoor/allaboutscala).

 ## demo code
 The demo code is in the [scalademo](https://github.com/ashlee3209/allaboutscala/tree/master/source-code/allaboutscala/src/main/scala/scalademo) directory.